Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: algorithm; bounding; empirics

 \subsubsection{Dual updates}

 The correct choice of the Lagrange dual multiplier $Z$ is important in the progress of the algorithm and in obtaining strong lower bounds.
 In addition, if the set of dual multipliers for all iterations is compact, then it indicates the stability of the primal problem.
-If an optimal $Z^*$ for \cref{eq:DNNrelax} is known in advance, then there is no need to impose the primal feasibility constraint $Y=VRV^T$.
-Hence, following the idea of exploiting redundant constraints, we aim to identify certain properties of an optimal dual multiplier and impose that property at each iteration of our algorithm.
+Lagrange multipliers are used to replace constraints by adding the appropriate expression into the Lagrangian function.
+If an optimal $Z^*$ for \cref{eq:DNNrelax} is known in advance, then it makes sense that we do not need the corresponding primal feasibility constraint $Y=VRV^T$.
+Hence, following the idea of exploiting redundant constraints, we now aim to identify certain properties of an optimal dual multiplier and impose that property at each iteration of our algorithm.

 \begin{lem} Let